actionml/harness-cli/README.md

 Set your PATH env variable to point to the `harness-cli/python-cli` directory of this project **AND** make sure it is before the embedded CLI in `harness/dist/bin` or wherever you install the CLI that comes with the Harness repo.

 ### Install the Harness Python SDK

+Depending on what OS and version of python3 you may need to install several packages from PyPI (the Python Package Index).
+For this you must first install `python3` and `pip3`

+For Ubuntu 16.04+

+ - `sudo apt-get install python3 python3-pip`

+Then with pip3 install:

+ - `pip3 install pytz`
+ - `pip3 install datetime`
+ - `pip3 install argparse`

+Then install the Harness Python Client SDK:

  - `cd harness-cli/python-sdk`
  - `python3 setup.py install`